greshake/i3status-rust/blocks.md

 `hide_inactive` | Whether to hide interfaces that are not connected (or missing). | No | `false` `width` | Whether to force the widget to display `Full` or `Short` text (default is to let i3bar choose) | No | `Default`

+With `Default` width, `i3bar` selects the full text representation if there is enough room on the bar else the short text representation where bitrate, ip addresses and speeds are hidden.

 #### Available Format Keys

 Placeholder | Description